Imamu Estate, Virgo

 “You’re going against everything mother worked for if you do this!”
 Bachiru snapped before he recoiled at his own words.
 “I-I meant…”

 The world blurred around her.
 A vague memory tugged at the corner of her mind, but she refused to look at it.
 Instead, she squeezed her fists tight and bit the inside of her mouth.
 She glanced at her father and found that his face was drained of color.
 She tasted iron.

 Her father stumbled backward and fell into his chair beside the table.
 Atienna and Bachiru took a step forward to aid him but he waved their efforts off.

 “Atienna, Bachiru,” her father sighed.
 “You should both retire to your rooms.
 We still don’t know if another attempt will be made.”

 “Enough, Bachiru.”
 Her father shook his head.
 “Atienna, take him to his room.
 Please.”

-She continued down the hall in a stupor.
+She continued down the hall away from him in a stupor.
 She could not face her mother like this.
 And so, she passed by the corridor that led to her mother’s chambers without sparing it a glance.